DavidBraide/alx-low_level_programming/0x14-bit_manipulation/README.md

+Tasks 0.
 Converts a binary number to an unsigned int.

-prints the binary representation of a number.
+Task 1. prints the binary representation of a number.

-returns the value of a bit at a given index.
+Task 2. returns the value of a bit at a given index.

-sets the value of a bit to 1 at a given index.
+Task 3. sets the value of a bit to 1 at a given index.

-sets the value of a bit to 0 at a given index.
+Task 4. sets the value of a bit to 0 at a given index.

-returns the number of bits you would need to flip to get from one number to another.
+Task 5. returns the number of bits you would need to flip to get from one number to another.

-checks the endianness.
+Task 6. checks the endianness.

-the password for this program.
+Tasks 7. the password for this program.